jkeuper/jkeuper.github.io/_posts/2020-01-07-work-around-captive-portal.md

 | t.example.com  |   | NS    |   | ns.example.com   |
 | ns.example.com |   | A     |   | [your server IP] |

-Please note that your domain name should be as short as possible, to allow the maximum possible amount of data to be encoded in one request.
+Note that your domain name should be as short as possible, to allow the maximum possible amount of data to be encoded in one request.

 If you use a service like DynDns have a domain name for your dynamic IP